Learn about the key provisions of Section 139 of the Income Tax Act, including filing deadlines, penalties, and corrections.

 This error occurs if the assessee provides a negative amount in the Gross Profit or Net Profit sections of the ITR.
 Such entries result in the return being marked as defective.

-If the assessee files ITR-4S but the presumptive income under Section 44AD is less than 8% of the gross turnover or gross receipts, the return is deemed defective.
+If the total income under Section 44AD is less than 8% of gross turnover or gross receipts and the assessee submits ITR‑4S, the return will be treated as a defective return.

 This error occurs when tax is determined as payable in the ITR, but the tax has not been paid.
 The return will remain defective until the payment is made.